-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 \checkmark

-For the quarterly period ended June 30, 2019

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number 001-37359

-BLUEPRINT MEDICINES CORPORATION

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-45 Sidney Street Cambridge, Massachusetts (Address of Principal Executive Offices)

-26-3632015 (I.R.S.
-Employer Identification No.)

-(Zip Code)

-(617) 374-7580 (Registrant's Telep nber, Including Area Code)

-(Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report)

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ☑ No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Non-accelerated filer

-Accelerated filer $\ \square$ Smaller reporting company $\ \square$ Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading symbol(s) Name of each exchange on which registered Common stock, par value \$0.001 per share BPMC Nasdaq Global Select Market
+FORM 10-Q (Mark One) · · NT TO SECTION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF 1934 For t the quarterly period ended September 30, 2 019 OR ☐ TRANSITION REPORT PURSUAL NT TO SECTION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF 1934 Commission file number 001-37359 MEDICINES COR RPORATION Delaware 26-3632015 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 45 Sidney Street Cambridge, Massachuset (Address of Principal Executive Offices 02139 (Zip Code) (617) 374-7580 (Registrant's Telephone Number, Including Area Code) Former Name, Former Address and Former Fiscal Year, if Changed Since Last Penart as filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the Indicate by check mark whether the registrant has su (§232.405 of this chapter) during the preceding 12 months ( d to be submitted pursuant to Rule 405 of Regulation S-T to submit such files).
+Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a la company.
+See definitions of "large accelerated filer," "accel d filer, smaller reporting company, or an emerging growth g growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer $\ \ \ \ \ \ \ \ \ \ \ \ \ $ Accelerated filer $\square$ Non-accelerated filer $\Box$ maller reporting company - F Emerging growth company If an emerging growth company, indicate by check n financial accounting standards provided pursuant to Section nark if the registrant has elected not to use the extended to 13(a) of the Exchange Act. $\ \Box$ ansition period for complying with any new or revised Indicate by check mark whether the registrant is a sh nell company (as defined in Rule 12b-2 of the Exchange A Act).
+Yes □ No ☑ S ecurities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common stock, par value \$0.001 per share BPMC Nasdaq Global Select Market

-Number of shares of the registrant's common stock, \$0.001 par value, outstanding on July 26, 2019: 49,115,575
+Number of shares of the registrant's common stock, \$0.001 par value, outstanding on October 31, 2019: 49,202,122